 It’s no different than saying that cancer is caused by the genetic mutation of cells while the real question is the one that precedes why have cells mutated in any one particular human being?

 Although dust clouds are not uncommon, the one that mushroomed out of Eyjafjallajökull was the greatest of them all.

-Across the globe, it would appear that our planet is reacting more forcefully than never before with her killer hurricanes and her killer fires and her killer earthquakes and killer mud slides which, like Gargantua’s alter egos, regularly swallow thousands upon thousands of people world-wide, often it seems with greater appetite and unbridled aggressive strength than many of their predecessors.
+Across the globe, it would appear that our planet is reacting more forcefully than ever before with her killer hurricanes and her killer fires and her killer earthquakes and killer mudslides which, like Gargantua’s alter egos, regularly swallow thousands upon thousands of people worldwide, often it seems with greater appetite and unbridled aggressive strength than many of their predecessors.

 This increase in ferocity has led to the catchy term: Angry Planet.

 More accurate than the attention-grabbing personification that is intended, it is wise to pay attention to the term – but only in a way.
 Our planet is not angry.
 Anger, as a retaliative response to needs not met, is a human trait that doesn’t have an equivalence in nature.